Loading...

 1. Applying the length property with the === operator

-To check if a JavaScript array is empty, use the length property with the === operator.
+To Check Empty Array in JavaScript, use the length property with the === operator.
 The length property indicates how many items exist in the array.
 If it's empty, the length will be 0, so you can check if the length is exactly 0 to see if the array is empty.

 For example, if you have an empty array called names: